jonathancraddock/mootparadox_grav/pages/02.blog/06.scafell-pike-from-seathwaite/item.md

 ![broad-crag-to-crinkles_av1f](broad-crag-to-crinkles_av1f.jpg "Below Broad Crag and looking towards the Crinkles")

-> Of the many routes of approach to Scafell Pike, this, from Borrowdale via Esk Hause, is the finest.
-The transition from the quiet beauty of the valley pastures and woods to the rugged wilderness of the mountain top is complete, but comes gradually as height is gained...
+> "Of the many routes of approach to Scafell Pike, this, from Borrowdale via Esk Hause, is the finest.
+The transition from the quiet beauty of the valley pastures and woods to the rugged wilderness of the mountain top is complete, but comes gradually as height is gained..."

 ### Route Summary